Best Chromebooks 2024: Best overall, best battery life, and more

 Why we like the Lenovo Flex 5i

-The Lenovo Flex 5i is the best overall choice because of its 2-in-1 design, the peppy performance, exquisite typing experience, and so much more.
+The Lenovo Flex 5i is the best overall choice because of its 2-in-1 design, peppy performance, exquisite typing experience, and so much more.
 The understated aluminum finished exterior helps make it feel like something three or four times as expensive.
 As for the convertible design, the 360-degree hinge feels incredibly sturdy, which is essential in a 2-in-1 laptop.
 Plus, the keyboard is a real joy to type on and the 1200p touch display produces crisp and vibrant visuals.
 The best part is that you’re getting all of these wonderful features for well under $500.

 Who should buy the Lenovo Flex 5i